Who Are the Girls?: Overview

-Who Are the Girls? is a genre-bending album that predominately mixes elements from electropunk, electronica, hip-hop, grime, nu metal, and punk rock; music critics also highlighted elements from arena rock, alternative rock, pop, UK garage, dubstep, and rave music across the album.
+Who Are the Girls? is a genre-bending album that predominately mixes elements from electropunk, electronica, hip-hop, grime, nu metal, and punk rock.
+Music critics also highlighted elements from arena rock, alternative rock, pop, UK garage, dubstep, and rave music across the album.
 James McMahon of The Line of Best Fit viewed it as a "grungy pallette" of Nova Twins' influences, which included artists such as N.E.R.D., Missy Elliott, Timbaland, and Destiny's Child; Love drew additional influence from Deep Purple, the New York Dolls, Bette Davis, whilst South drew from Stevie Wonder, Donny Hathaway, and dubstep.
-Music critics frequently compared the album's sound with The Prodigy, whom Nova Twins cite as an influence, though John Longbottom of Kerrang! opined that "to say it's straight-up similar does [the duo] a colossal disservice [...] they have a sound that's entirely unique to them."
-Distorted Sounds Yasmine Summann likewise acknowledged comparisons of the duo's sound with The Prodigy and also riot grrrl, but felt their incorporation of grime, techno, and EDM influences helped distinguish them from "typical angry punk".
+Music critics frequently compared the album's sound with The Prodigy, whom Nova Twins cite as an influence.

 Musically, Who Are the Girls? features energetic compositions and an abrasive sound intended to reflect that of Nova Twins' live shows.
 Its songs are primarily driven by South's basslines, which Josh Gray of Clash likened to a "dirty, street-gutter rumble", whilst Love performs "screeching" guitarwork that Ellie Robinson of Guitar World described as "grungy and punchy and almost dubstep-esque".
 Love intended her guitar parts to "add nuance" to South's basslines, and played them in a high, falsetto-esque octave to cut through the heavy bass sound.
 Tyler Damara Kelly of Dork described her vocals as alternating between "psychotic baby doll and razorblade rasp".
 Stephen Dalton of Classic Rock wrote that whilst the album was a "pretty relentless stampede", tracks such as "Bullet" and "Athena" showcased more "nuanced elements beneath [its] chaos" with their "melodic interludes".

-The album's lyrics, drawing inspiration from Nova Twins' personal experiences and social politics, center on themes of social injustice, sexism, racism, empowerment, diversity, and individuality.
-Its title, derived from the opening track "Vortex", is a ironic reference to the lack of representation and diversity at rock concerts and festivals that Nova Twins attended and performed at.
+The album's lyrics, drawing inspiration from Nova Twins' personal experiences and social politics, center on themes of social injustice, empowerment, diversity, and individuality.
+Its title, derived from the opening track "Vortex", is an ironic reference to the lack of representation and diversity at rock concerts and festivals Nova Twins attended and performed at.
 Love said that the title was already painted onto the car featured on the album cover and that Nova Twins used it as they felt it "was the embodiment of what we were trying to say" and was "kind of abstract".